 Corporate governance report

-Nolato’s formal corporate governance report specifies how the assessment of the Board’s work is conducted and reported.
-The latest report can be read here on this page, where also all reports back to 2007 are available.
+The latest formal corporate governance report can be read here on this page, where also all reports back to 2007 are available.

-Shareholders exercise their power of ownership at annual general meetings.
+Shareholders exercise their power of ownership at General Meetings.
 Nolato’s A shares entitle holders to ten votes, and the B shares to one vote.
 There is no restriction on how many votes shareholders may cast at general meetings.

-The meeting of the company at which the Board presents the annual accounts and the audit report is called the Annual General Meeting (AGM) and is normally held by Nolato in late April or early May.
+The meeting of the company at which the Board presents the annual accounts and the auditor’s report is called the Annual General Meeting (AGM) and is normally held by Nolato at the end of April or beginning of May.
 The AGM also deals with matters relating to subjects such as dividends, discharging the members of the Board and the President and CEO from liability, and electing the Board members, the Chairman of the Board and auditors.
 The AGM also determines the fees payable to the Board and the auditors, guidelines for the remuneration of senior executives and the principles for appointing the Nomination Committee for the next AGM.

 Shareholders have the opportunity to ask questions about the company and its performance at the AGM.
 Shareholders also have opportunities to request that a particular issue be dealt with by submitting such a request in writing to the Board.